electronick1/stairs_doc/source/index.html.md

 `self.start_from(self.mystep, **kwargs_for_highest_step)`

-As a result you will get data from last step in your pipeline (with next_step set to None).
+As a result, you will get data from the last step in your pipeline (with the next_step set to None).

 <br><br><br><br><br><br><br><br><br><br><br>